Your bathroom may be the place you go to relax and unwind, but statistically it’s also one of the most dangerous rooms in the home.

 Easy to install and offering vital support in potential danger-zones, grab rails are something no bathroom should be without.
 We recommend that they are correctly fixed to the wall with screws, as they are far less likely to come away at the wrong moment.
 It’s also worth checking that the rails you buy are appropriate for the weight of the person using them.

 Grab rails are most-often installed in showers.
-We recommend those with textured grips for extra purchase in a wet environment.
+We recommend those with textured grips for extra purchase in a wet environment such as level access walk-in showers.
 However, if you don’t have a shower, we also supply a range of grab rails for baths, giving those with mobility issues extra security when getting in and out.

 High-pan toilets can make life much easier for those with mobility issues.
 The extra height makes it much easier to get on and off the toilet and is particularly helpful to wheelchair users.